cim--/colonia-database/readme.md

 Point your web document root at the /public/ folder.

+Add TICK_TIME=XX (where XX is the UTC hour) to the .env file

+### Update Scripts

-Set cron to run `php artisan cdb:history` at least daily.
+Set cron to run `php artisan cdb:history` at least daily (not at the same time as the tick).
+This will keep track of expansions and retreats automatically in the history

+To read data from EDDN, run `php artisan cdb:eddnreader`.
+This will bring in influence data automatically from EDDN.
+Pending states and traffic/crime levels cannot currently be obtained this way as they are not in the ED Journal.

 ## License